-It is this singular vision, this dedication to creating the policies, technologies, buildings, and communities to improve human lives that propels us forward.
-It is the underpinning of the programs and service we craft, the data we track and the outcomes we share with our peers, our community, and our leaders.
+It is this singular vision, this dedication to creating the policies, technologies, buildings and communities to improve human lives that propels us forward.
+It is the underpinning of the programs and service we craft, the data we track and the outcomes we share with our peers, our community and our leaders.

 Why we do it:

 Each and every day we are working to build our vision for the future: A regenerative economy, responsible resource use and social equity through a healthy built environment for all.
-Each of our programs and lines of service influence three key outcomes - improved quality of live, shared prosperity and thriving natural systems.
+Each of our programs and lines of service influence three key outcomes - improved quality of life, shared prosperity and thriving natural systems.

 How we do our work:

 - Lead by Design

 - Educate our community

 - Advocate on behalf of the issues we know to be most pressing

 - Research and find new solutions to our most important questions